ohroy/hexo-abbrlink/README.md

      over_write: false
   auto_title: false #enable auto title, it can auto fill the title by path
   auto_date: false #enable auto date, it can auto fill the date by time today
   force: false #enable force mode,in this mode, the plugin will ignore the cache, and calc the abbrlink for every post even it already had abbrlink.
+This only updates abbrlink rather than other front variables.
 ```

 ## Sample